AleksPopova-rwth/board_for_hopper/README.md

 3. Commit your changes and push them to your fork.
 4. Create a pull request explaining your changes.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contact

 For questions or support, please reach out to **Aleksandra Popova** at [aleksandra.popova@rwth-aachen.de](mailto:aleksandra.popova@rwth-aachen.de).

 ---

-Would you like any additional details or customization?